-If you are having hormonal therapy as part of your treatment, it is important not to stop taking this, even if you think it is causing weight gain.
-Talk to your cancer doctor or nurse if you are concerned about this.
+If you are having hormonal therapy as part of your treatment, it is important to keep taking this, even if you think it is causing weight gain.
+Talk to your cancer doctor or nurse if you are worried about this.

 Below is a sample of the sources used in our changes in weight information.
 If you would like more information about the sources we use, please contact us at firstname.lastname@example.org

 European Society for Clinical Nutrition and Metabolism (ESPEN).
 ESPEN guidelines on nutrition in cancer patients.
 February 2017 www.espen.org [accessed Jan 2020]

 NICE guidelines.
 Preventing excess weight gain.
 2015. www.nice.org.uk (accessed August 2018).

 European Society for Clinical Nutrition and Metabolism (ESPEN).
 ESPEN expert group recommendations for action against cancer related malnutrition.
 June 2017 www.espen.org [accessed Jan 2020]

 World Cancer Research Fund (WCRF).
 Healthy living after cancer.
 2016. www.wcrf-uk.org [accessed Jan 2020]

 This information has been written, revised and edited by Macmillan Cancer Support’s Cancer Information Development team.
 It has been reviewed by expert medical and health professionals and people living with cancer.
 It has been approved by Chief Medical Editor, Professor Tim Iveson, Consultant Medical Oncologist.